Skip to main content

 ErrorCauseFix

-INVALID_API_KEYMissing or malformed API keyCheck that CODESPAR_API_KEY is set and starts with csk_live_ or csk_test_
+INVALID_API_KEYMissing or malformed API keyCheck that CODESPAR_API_KEY is set and starts with csk_test_ (test-environment project) or csk_live_ (live-environment project)

 SERVER_NOT_FOUNDRequested a server that does not existCheck available servers with codespar_discover